 Another side effect of prednisone is a weakened immune system, which can make people more vulnerable to infections.

 Alcohol also weakens the immune system.
-Chronic alcohol use can make it easier for people to become ill with pneumonia or tuberculosis, for example.
-Anyone who takes prednisone and drinks alcohol regularly has a higher risk of developing an infection.
+Chronic alcohol use can make it easier for people to become ill with

 Long-term prednisone use can make the bones weaker and more brittle, leading to osteoporosis.
 Alcohol use is also a risk factor for osteoporosis, due to loss of nutrients.
 Having osteoporosis puts a person at risk of severe bone fractures.